MengelCode/youaregreat/README.md

 ## Technical details
 The script needs Python 3.6 or above to run.
 It is a command line / terminal application.
+If you are using a Linux system and have the notification service enabled, use -n to use that as a means of output.
+If you try this and end up with strange error messages, gather information how to install the notify-send command on your machine.

 ## Cooperation / Collaboration
 You can contribute to the project if you feel like it.
 In this case, you agree that your contributions will become